Sure, Eddie Van Halen was a guitar god. But what made his music divine was his quest for the perfect sound.

-Over the next few days, as we memorialize Van Halen, who died at 65 on Tuesday of throat cancer, expect countless tributes noting his guitar-playing pyrotechnics, the finger-tapping, blazing speed and jigsaw puzzle of arpeggio chords crafted into perfectly constructed melodies (think “Panama” or “Unchained”).
+Over the next few days, as we memorialize Van Halen, who died at 65 on Tuesday from throat cancer, expect countless tributes noting his guitar-playing pyrotechnics, the finger-tapping, blazing speed and jigsaw puzzle of arpeggio chords crafted into perfectly constructed melodies (think “Panama” or “Unchained”).
 And indeed, those were key elements of what made Van Halen the most important guitar player of his generation.
 But for me, “Cradle’s” opening is the key to understanding his brilliance as a musical leader, and the timelessness of his band.

 As flashy as the band could be — and that’s not even taking into account lead singer David Lee Roth’s yapping or leather chaps — Van Halen’s true search was for the perfect sound.